ADGEfficiency/energy-py-talk/talk_notes.md

 This talk reviews two years of work on energy_py - [a reinforcement learning for energy systems(https://github.com/ADGEfficiency/energy_py)].
 We will look at lessons learned designing the library, experience using the library with Open AI gym and energy_py environments.
 Also covered is the use of synthetic data generation in energy_py environments.

----

-three pieces of info on climate
-1. it's bad - and worse for poor countries
-2. technology is not the solution
-3. your personal choices matter

-Fundamentally a discount rate problem.

-2. More question of climate - disproportionately on the countries who have done the least.
-Climate changes in northern Europe can actually be viewed as positive (if you like longer, hotter summers.
-Impact on biodiversity (if you care about animals).

-3. Climate is a moral problem - solved by your actions day to day.
-Travel and diet.
-But be compassionate towards yourself and others.

-Also important to acknowledge that nothing lasts forever - our grasping onto our current climate is an attachment to something that is impermanent.
-Fundamentally a discount rate problem.

----

-Motivation to learn how to use a computer = help solve the climate problem

-Role of reinforcement learning in energy = control

-advantage in energy - stuff that generates data once often generates it a lot because data of interest is streaming time series, once you connect to data it keeps on giving contrast this with a business where you get customer info on signup, and then never again (ie inactive user)

-disadvantage in energy - the digitisation challenge Every project I’ve been involved had digitisation as a key component This slows down learning, limits datasets, makes datasets heavily non-iid

----

-Role of demand side response

-Value in demand side response = avoiding expensive standby plant.

-Analogy of taxi drivers (picture)

-- demand side traditional vs price responsive
-- big negative is the minimum sizes, also misallocation of total secured flexibility

-Both batteries and demand side flex are storage

----

 energy_py = supporting experimentation

 contributions = naive agents, envs, tools for experiments